Small cancellation theory over Burnside groups: Main results

 In this construction the sequences $(k_j)$ implicitly depends on the relation we are considering.
 Recall that the Thue-Morse sequence does not contain any cube.
 Hence one can choose the indices $k_j$ such that the graph $\Gamma$ obtained in this way satisfies the $C'_n(\lambda,3)$-assumption.
 According to the relations (\ref{eqn: rips - conjugation relation}) the subgroup $K$ generated by $x$, $y$ and $t$ is normal in $G_n(\Gamma)$.
 By the relations (\ref{eqn: rips - onto relation}) the quotient of $G_n(\Gamma)$ by $K$ is exactly $Q$.
 Note that, if $R$ is finite, then $\Gamma$ is a finite union of disjoint loops.
 Hence $G_n(\Gamma)$ is finitely presented relative to $\vburn n$. \end{proof}

 \begin{rema} In our proof the kernel $K$ has rank at most $3$.
 We made this choice to keep the exposition easy.
-With some additional work one should be able to achieved rank $2$.
+With some additional work one should be able to achieve rank $2$.

 For the moment we have not found relevant applications of this construction that cannot be recovered by using already existing technologies.
 Consider for instance the following construction.
 Let $n$ be an odd integer and $Q \in \vburn n$.
 Applying the \emph{standard} Rips construction, one can find a short exact sequence